What: Editors BC professional development seminar

 - How to conduct an SEO audit of your site

 - How to research and implement keywords in your copy

 - Additional strategies for optimizing the content on your site

 - The role of online marketing to boost rankings and visibility

 Participants should be comfortable working on a computer and surfing the web, but no additional technical experience is required.

 Visit the registration page for further details.

 Lisa Manfield is a writer, editor, and content strategist, and is currently the marketing manager at Mugo Web.
 Formerly the founding editor of BCLiving.ca, she has also been a contributing editor at Backbone magazine and marketing manager at TheTyee.ca.
 She has developed print and web content, marketing collateral, and courseware for tech companies, small businesses, non-profit organizations, government agencies, and educational institutions.
-She also teaches Writing and Editing for the Web at Simon Fraser University.
+She also teaches Writing and Editing for the Web at SFU.